Stephen Colbert Says He Won’t Have Donald Trump On The ‘Late Show’ Because He Is Disrespectful

 Colbert hosted Trump on his show in 2015 when he was a GOP candidate, a year before he won the 2016 presidential election.

 Trump’s appearance on the show was controversial, and many considered it a big event for the newly-minted Late Show host.
-When Trump appeared on the show, Colbert had been hosting for only a few weeks.
+When Trump appeared on the show, Colbert had only been hosting for a few weeks.
 Ultimately, the show was a win for the host, drawing in 4.6 million viewers.

 “One day, I might be able to tell my grandkids I interviewed the last president of the United States,” Colbert said as he opened the show.